mautrix/docs/gomuks/installation.md

 ## Installing a package

-The releases on GitHub contain binaries and debian packages for legacy gomuks terminal: <https://github.com/gomuks/gomuks/releases>. gomuks web doesn't have releases yet, only CI binaries are available.
+Prebuilt binaries can be found in GitHub releases <https://github.com/gomuks/gomuks/releases>

-GitLab CI builds binaries for each commit: <https://mau.dev/gomuks/gomuks/-/pipelines>
+or GitLab CI where every commit is built <https://mau.dev/gomuks/gomuks/-/pipelines>

 The release and CI binaries for Linux are statically built and have no hard dependencies.
 The binaries for macOS require installing libolm, either